To see the most recent stories from Save the Link, visit our Latest page here.

 It will affect Internet users everywhere

-The link censorship proposal above was put before a major EU votes in June and July of 2015.
+The link censorship proposal above was put before a major EU vote in Summer of 2015.
 With its release to the public it was crucial that decision-makers saw a strong response from the Internet community that we will not put up with these schemes.

 The EU represents almost 20 per cent of global Internet traffic, and is very influential regarding digital policy.
 With link censorship proposals already under way in various policy-making bodies nationally and internationally -- decisions made here will have a cascading effect.